lowquark/zinc/README.md

   * Const correctness
   * Built-in data structures (list, map, etc.)
   * C++ style references (&)
-  * Member visibility restriction
+  * Write-access restrictions

-That feature refers to a visibility scheme that I have dubbed `access`.
-Here's a code demonstration:
+That last feature refers to a visibility scheme that I have dubbed `access`.
+Here's a code
+demonstration:

     struct MyStruct {
       int a;